getpelican/pelican/docs/settings.rst

 when testing locally, and absolute URLs are reliable and most useful when publishing.
 One method of supporting both is to have one Pelican configuration file for local development and another for publishing.
-To see an example of this type of setup, use the ``pelican-quickstart`` script as described at the top of the :doc:`Getting Started <getting_started>` page, which will produce two separate configuration files for local development and publishing, respectively.
+To see an example of this type of setup, use the ``pelican-quickstart`` script as described in the :doc:`Installation <install>` section, which will produce two separate configuration files for local development and publishing, respectively.

 You can customize the URLs and locations where files will be saved.
 The